and Sex After Cancer Treatment

 erectile dysfunction (ED).

-give up trying to find any kind of sexual pleasure.
-In cases where
+trying to find any kind of sexual pleasure.

 everything you hold dear.
-Yes, the path to healing will present
+At times, the path to healing will present

 huge frustrations, difficult changes, and painful losses.
 However,

-surprising ability to adapt to changes and to heal in ways we cannot
+to adapt to changes and to heal in ways we cannot imagine.
+We are

-beliefs and habits that block our ability to experience

-intimacy and sex and to
+habits that block our ability to experience satisfying intimacy and to

 learn new paths to pleasure.
-It will take new
+It will take new communication skills to

 Cancer and cancer treatments impact all of the systems

-Therefore, recovery requires a combination of resources that can
+and spiritual.
+Recovery requires a combination of resources that can

 heal all parts of the person.
-Different resources may be needed at different
+Different resources may be needed at

 for Patients and their Partners